 Stepes supports translation jobs for over 100 languages, though you won’t find the same amount of work for all of them.

 This looks like a good option if you’re in the market for an opportunity to make some extra cash on the side.

 It’s free to register as a translator on ProZ, but there is a paid subscription option that allows you to get access to even more job opportunities.

-You can browse the many jobs available on Proz (not all of which are translating jobs) and bid on any you’re interested in.
+You can browse the many jobs available on ProZ and bid on any you’re interested in.
 Note that not all of these are online translation jobs.

 ProZ pays via PayPal.

 What makes Lingosaur great is that you can sign up and have tasks sent to you.

 You aren’t obliged to accept any of them so you can still take on assignments that will fit around your schedule.

 You will have to pass a test to be accepted as a freelance translator on their site, but there’s no sign-up fee.

 The site sometimes asks their translators to rate and review other translators’ work.
 This is entirely optional but you might receive less work if you refuse often.

 Peopleperhour isn’t a translation-specific job site but is a popular choice that has been running from 2007; from what I saw they offer a long list of online translation jobs.
 So they might be a great option for someone just starting out in translation.